Treatment of cancer can involve any of several modalities:

 These drugs induce differentiation in cancer cells.
 All-trans-retinoic acid has been highly effective in treating acute promyelocytic leukemia.
 Other drugs in this class include arsenic compounds and the hypomethylating agents azacytidine and deoxyazacytidine.
 When used alone, these drugs have only transient effects, but their role in prevention and in combination with cytotoxic drugs is promising.

 Solid tumors produce growth factors that form new blood vessels necessary to support ongoing tumor growth.
 Several drugs that inhibit this process are available.
 Thalidomide is antiangiogenic, among its many effects.
 Bevacizumab, a monoclonal antibody to vascular endothelial growth factor (VEGF), is effective against renal cancers and colon cancer.
-VEGF receptor inhibitors are also affective in renal cancer, hepatocellular cancers, and GI stromal tumors.
+VEGF receptor inhibitors, such as sorafenib and sunitinib, are also effective in renal cancer, hepatocellular cancers, and other tumors.

 Many epithelial tumors possess mutations that activate signaling pathways that cause their continuous proliferation and failure to differentiate.
 These mutated pathways include growth factor receptors and the downstream proteins that transmit messages to the cell nucleus from growth factor receptors on the cell surface.
 Three such drugs, imatinib (an inhibitor of the BCR-ABL tyrosine kinase in chronic myelocytic leukemia) and erlotinib and gefitinib (inhibitors of the epidermal growth factor receptor), are now in routine clinical use.
 Other inhibitors of these signaling pathways are under study.

-Monoclonal antibodies directed against unique tumor antigens have some efficacy against neoplastic tissue (see also Tumor Immunology: Passive Humoral Immunotherapy).
-Trastuzumab, an antibody directed against a protein called Her-2 or Erb-B2, plus chemotherapy has shown benefit in metastatic breast cancer.
+Monoclonal antibodies directed against unique tumor antigens have some efficacy against neoplastic tissue (see Passive Humoral Immunotherapy).
+Trastuzumab, an antibody directed against a protein called HER-2 or ErbB-2, plus chemotherapy has shown benefit in metastatic breast cancer that expressed HER-2.
 Antibodies against CD antigens expressed on neoplastic cells, such as CD20 and CD33, are used to treat patients with non-Hodgkin lymphoma (rituximab, anti-CD20 antibody) and acute myelocytic leukemia (gemtuzumab, an antibody linked to a potent toxin).

 The effectiveness of monoclonal antibodies may be increased by linking them to radioactive nuclide.
 One such drug, ibritumomab, is used to treat non-Hodgkin lymphoma.